 — To support faculty objectives with educational program events.

-— To raise money for the Community Fund, which helps families cover ancillary costs of an independent school education, such as student travel, certain academic and athletics-related expenses, resources for students experiencing academic challenges, etc.
+— To raise money for the Community Fund, which helps families cover certain ancillary costs of an independent school education, such as student travel, certain academic and athletics-related expenses, instrument rental, etc.

-Our events and parent discussion are great opportunities to connect with other parents and families and support our school.
+Our events and parent discussions are great opportunities to connect with other parents and families and support our school.